 Although the Cymric has long hair, the fur does not mat easily, and the cat is therefore easy to groom.
 A good comb through daily is all that is required to remove dead hairs.
 Their eyes and ears should be examined regularly for dirt or ear mites.

 Origin and history

-Cymric kittens are courageous and venturesome and very playful, even though denied the built in toy that other breeds have in the nest, that inviting feature mother’s tail.
+Cymric kittens are courageous and venturesome and very playful, even though denied the built-in toy that other breeds have in the nest, that inviting feature a mother’s tail.